Saturday, April 24, 2021

 Especially at low challenge ratings, it is often not possible to get close to a 50% outcome - adding a single new level 1 character can flip win percentages from very low to very high.
 In these cases, I take the result that is closer to 50%, however bad it may be.

 Here are the results for a range of monsters from different challenge ratings.
-5EHD are the equivalent total hit dice of a party of four characters.
+5EHD are the equivalent total hit dice of a party of four characters in 5th Edition.
 The P colum shows average the win %age of the party for three groups of 25 fights: monsters where the characters have low win% for a given EHD are more dangerous.
 Ratio shows the ratio between CR and EHD.

 NameCR5EHDPRatio